technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     training and prediction.

-7.  **Python SDK**: For interacting with Azure services, building the model, and working with data pipelines.
+7.  **Python SDK**: For interacting with Azure services, building the model and working with data pipelines.

 # Exercise 1 : Setting up Azure Machine Learning Workspace
 #### **Introduction:**
 In this exercise, we will set up the foundational components of the Azure Machine Learning workspace.
 This workspace will be the environment where we train, deploy, and manage machine learning models.
 The tasks involves creating a new Azure Machine Learning resource, configuring the necessary compute resources, and ensuring that all security and access controls are in place.
 This environment will serve as the backbone for building predictive models and integrating MLOps into Contoso Bank’s marketing strategies.
-We are also assigning required permissions to the subscription to perform above tasks and uploading loan guide documents for chatapp to use and respond to customer queries
+We are also assigning required permissions to the subscription to perform the above tasks and uploading loan guide documents for chatapp to use and respond to customer queries

 ### **Task 1: Setting up Azure Machine Learning Workspace**